tibetiroka/ESManager/README.md

 - Downloading build artifacts from pull requests
   - MCO has his own server building PRs remotely, and I don't want to use that (you can still use it via direct downloads, though).
 Instead, this application builds pull requests from source.

+## Installation
+- ### Linux
+  Download the [ESManager.AppImage](/releases/latest/download/ESManager.AppImage) file.
+It is a self-contained version of the application that doesn't require any other dependencies on your system (other than [FUSE 2](https://github.com/AppImage/AppImageKit/wiki/FUSE), that is).
+- ### Windows
+  Download the [ESManager.exe](/releases/latest/download/ESManager.exe) file, which will install ESManager on your computer.
+This is also a standalone version, although compatibility may vary.
+- ### macOS
+  Download the [ESManager.dmg](/releases/latest/download/ESManager.dmg) file, which will install ESManager on your computer.
+This is also a standalone version, although compatibility may vary.
+- ### Portable
+  If you wish to use a single file on multiple operating systems or can't get the above versions to work on your system, you can use the cross-platform [ESManager.jar](/releases/latest/download/ESManager.jar) file.
+It should work on any computer with an up-to-date Java installation ([JDK 19](https://www.oracle.com/java/technologies/downloads) or later).

+***Please note that launcher updates are only supported for the `AppImage` and `jar` formats.
+I'm working on the rest, but that may take a while.***

+- ### Build from source
+  You can build the application via maven using `mvn clean package`, or run it from command line using `mvn clean javafx:run`.
+Project files are provided for [IntelliJ](https://www.jetbrains.com/idea/) if you wish to modify the sources.

+  Sources and javadocs are also provided for every release.

 ## Requirements

 - ### Hardware requirements